lyokha/nginx-combined-upstreams-module/README.md

 an upstrand with this name then *dus2* will be empty and *proxy_pass* will return HTTP status *500*.
 To prevent initialization of a dynamic upstrand variable with empty value, its declaration must be terminated with a literal name that corresponds to an existing upstrand.
-In this example dynamic upstrand variable *dus1* will be initialized by the upstrand *us2* if *arg_a* is empty or not set.
-Altogether if *arg_b* is not set or empty and *arg_a* is set and has a value equal to an existing upstrand, the request will be sent to this upstrand, otherwise (if *arg_b* is not set or empty and *arg_a* is set but does not refer to an existing upstrand) *proxy_pass* will most likely return HTTP status *500*
+In this example, dynamic upstrand variable *dus1* will be initialized by the upstrand *us2* if *arg_a* is empty or not set.
+Altogether, if *arg_b* is not set or empty and *arg_a* is set and has a value equal to an existing upstrand, the request will be sent to this upstrand, otherwise (if *arg_b* is not set or empty and *arg_a* is set but does not refer to an existing upstrand) *proxy_pass* will most likely return HTTP status *500*